prrockzed/nvimConfigurations/README.md

-# nvim Config
+# Neovim Configurations

-This is my Neovim Configuration.
+Here I put all my neovim configurations which includes a variety of them.